awsdocs/aws-transfer-user-guide/doc_source/API_CreateConnector.md

 # CreateConnector<a name="API_CreateConnector"></a>

 Creates the connector, which captures the parameters for an outbound connection for the AS2 protocol\.
-The connector is required for sending files from a customer's non AWS server\.
+The connector is required for sending files to an externally hosted AS2 server\.
+For more details about connectors, see [Create AS2 connectors](https://docs.aws.amazon.com/transfer/latest/userguide/create-b2b-server.html#configure-as2-connector)\.

 ## Request Syntax<a name="API_CreateConnector_RequestSyntax"></a>